lucazulian/wechatsdk-xamarin/README.md

-# wechatsdk-xamarin

-Xamarin.Android and Xamarin.iOS WeChat SDK Binding - In progress
+Xamarin.Android and Xamarin.iOS WeChat SDK binding
 =======

-This the Xamarin.Android and Xamarin.iOS Binding for Wechat SDK.
+This the Xamarin.Android and Xamarin.iOS binding for Wechat SDK.

 Please replace the APP_ID and Keystore respectively use your own one.